Helioviewer-Project/python-api/docs/dev_guide.rst

     tox -e codestyle

-will run checks using the flake8 tool.
+will run checks on the code style using precommit hooks.

 ``pytest``
 ==========